Quantum Materials Science Laboratory

 The Quantum Materials Science Laboratory studies molecules, crystals, nanoparticles, and ultrathin films of both organic and inorganic materials, utilizes various optics-based experimental approaches to clarify material properties from the viewpoint of quantum physics, and aims to create new functional materials that will be used in optical information-communication or environment-conscious devices in the future.

-By controlling molecular alignment and crystal growth, we develop efficient light-emitting materials specifically aiming to realize organic lasers.
+By controlling molecular alignment and crystal growth, we develop efficient light-emitting materials such as nanowires, microrings and microdots specifically aiming to realize organic lasers.

-Using ultrafast lasers, we are attempting to observe and control quantum coherence in various quantum systems, such as solid para-H2, strong coupling cavity polaritons, and coherent phonons.
+Using ultrafast lasers, we are attempting to observe and control quantum coherence in various quantum systems, such as polaritons in a microcavity, ro-vibrational states in solid para-H2, and coherent phonons in organic crystals.

 We are working on optical functionality of nanostructured materials such as environment-conscious nanoparticles and impurity-doped nanoparticles.